Dolls of the World 2009

 As a Breast Cancer survivor myself, I look forward to your participation in ‘Dolls of the World’.

 Please explore ‘Dolls of the World’ for more information, pictures of the dolls and to select a country you wish to use as your inspiration for your doll design.
-Contact me to confirm your involvement in ‘Dolls of the World’ blumbeb@ncc.edu.

 On behalf of Rosemary Hogan’s family and the Apparel Design Program, of the Marketing/Retailing/Fashion/Interior & Apparel design Department at NassauCommunity College, I extend a warm thank you.